 Attending Court / Jury Duty / Subpoena Sample Clauses

 Attending Court / Jury Duty / Subpoena.
-The Employer shall grant leave of absence without loss of Seniority benefits to an employee who is required by warrant, writ or subpoena to appear before a court or tribunal as a juror or witness as a result of the good faith performance of his/her duties.
+The Employer shall grant leave of absence without loss of Seniority benefits to an employee who is required by warrant, writ or subpoena to appear before a court or tribunal as a juror or witness as a result of the good faith performance of their duties.
 The Employer shall pay such an employee the difference between normal earnings and the payment received for jury service or as witness fee.
-The employee shall present a copy of the process papers which required his/her presence in court, proof of service and the amount of pay received.
+The employee shall present a copy of the process papers which required their presence in court, proof of service and the amount of pay received.

 AutoNDA by SimpleDocs